Contact or visit us

 Students will create an NWU application account with their email address and a password.

-- Submit the Huge-NWU Scholarship Application by 11:59 p.m. on Wednesday, December 1.
+- Submit the Huge-NWU Scholarship Application by 11:59 p.m.
+Central Time on December 1.

 To access the scholarship application, students will log in to their NWU application account (see step 2 above).

 - Extracurricular activities, honors and awards – Applicants will attach an activity resume outlining any extracurricular activities and academic honors or awards received during high school.
 The activities, honors and awards should be listed in order of significance to the applicant and include the activity name, participation years, offices held, and honors or awards received.